|Subscribe | What is RSS|

 If conditions are not favorable on the day when burning is planned, the burn will be rescheduled.

-The St. Croix National Scenic Riverway's Fire Management Plan is available for viewing on the park's website: http://www.nps.gov/sacn/parkmgmt/firemanagement.htm
+The St. Croix National Scenic Riverway's Fire Management Plan is available for viewing on the park's website: https://www.nps.gov/sacn/learn/management/firemanagement.htm.

-For additional information, you may contact the NPS at St. Croix Falls, Wisconsin, at 715-483-2274 or Trego, Wisconsin, at 715-635-8346.
+For additional information, contact the St. Croix River Visitor Center in St. Croix Falls, Wisconsin, at 715-483-2274.